Is age “just a number?” If you’re wondering whether an age gap could impact your relationship, this is for you.

 • plans to start a family

 Having different priorities isn’t exclusive to relationships with large age gaps.
-In any relationship, it’s key to discuss each person’s priorities and hopes for the future as a part of determining your compatibility if you’re looking for a long-term relationship.
+In any relationship, it’s key to discuss each person’s priorities and hopes for the future to determine compatibility if you’re looking for a long-term relationship.

 End-of-life concerns